serraict/dremio-firebird-connector/work.md

 ## Backlog

-* Remove everything SQLLite and replace it with Firebird
+* Remove everything SQLite and replace it with Firebird
-* Remove SQLLite JDC connector references (code and docs)
+* Remove SQLite JDC connector references (code and docs)
 * Document how to test (consider adding testing environment in this repo?)